ileri-oluwa-kiiye/campaign/README.md

 <br>

 # Code Structure
 This webpage was built with Vite, React and SASS.
 The 'index.html' is the root of the webpage.
-The assets folder contains the components of the web app, all images and teh sass code too.
+The assets folder contains the components of the web app, all images and the sass code too.

 <br>

-## Here is a screenshot of the webapp:
+## A screenshot of the webapp:
 ![Pictorial Representation](./src/assets/img/site.png)

 <br>